Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Background and Related Work

-Karimi et al. \cite{Karimi2021survey} also present a systematic literature review with a detailed taxonomy focusing on algorithmic recourse, which consists of methods that can compute the set of actions that can reverse an unfavorable prediction across a range of counterfactual scenarios \cite{Venkatasubramanian2020}.
-Karimi et al. \cite{Karimi2021survey} present several counterfactual properties that overlap this study.
+Karimi et al.~\cite{Karimi2021survey} also present a systematic literature review with a detailed taxonomy focusing on algorithmic recourse, which consists of methods that can compute the set of actions that can reverse an unfavorable prediction across a range of counterfactual scenarios~\cite{Venkatasubramanian2020}.
+Karimi et al.~\cite{Karimi2021survey} present several counterfactual properties that overlap this study.
 However, they do not make a detailed analysis of the algorithms surveyed or evaluate them quantitatively.

-Keane \& Smith \cite{Keane2020} define the notion of a \textit{good counterfactual}, which aligns with the findings of our study: that relying uniquely on measures such as proximity, sparsity, or plausibility is not enough to generate good counterfactuals.
-By good counterfactuals, Keane \& Smith refer to counterfactuals that are meaningful to a human user.
+Keane \& Smith~\cite{Keane2020} define the notion of a \textit{good counterfactual}, which aligns with the findings of our study: that relying uniquely on measures such as proximity, sparsity, or plausibility is not enough to generate good counterfactuals.
+By good counterfactuals, Keane \& Smith refer to meaningful counterfactuals to a human user.
 It is also related to Karimi et al. concept of \textit{recourse} since a counterfactual to be actionable will need to be meaningful and interpretable by a user.
-In their study, Keane \& Smith \cite{Keane2020} propose to generate counterfactuals using case-based reasoning to find patterns of good counterfactuals in the data.
-Although the authors' conclusions partially align with the findings in this study, they did not conduct any rigorous survey of existing counterfactual algorithms, and they did not make any benchmark or attempt to evaluate existing algorithms.
+In their study, Keane \& Smith~\cite{Keane2020} propose to generate counterfactuals using case-based reasoning to find patterns of good counterfactuals in the data.
+Although the authors' conclusions partially align with the findings in this study, they did not conduct any rigorous survey of existing counterfactual algorithms, make any benchmark, or attempt to evaluate existing algorithms.

-Bodria et al. \cite{Bodria2021} make an extensive benchmark for several different explanation methods (ranging from feature attribution to rule-based methods and counterfactuals).
+Bodria et al.~\cite{Bodria2021} make an extensive benchmark for several explanation methods (ranging from feature attribution to rule-based methods and counterfactuals).
 Contrary to this paper, the authors did not make a deep and extensive discussion on counterfactual explanation algorithms and did not analyze the counterfactual generation process (which we present in this study).
 Also, the predictive models used were restricted to a linear white-box model (a logistic regression) and two tree-based algorithms (XGBoost and Catboost).
 In our study, we investigate the impact of the type of predictive model used by benchmarking several counterfactuals with a decision tree (white box), a random forest (grey box), and a neural network (black box).